Beda College: History

 It was decided by the Sacred Congregation of Studies (1917), that it should be completely separated from the Venerable English College, and that it should have a corporate life entirely of its own under a rector and staff of its own and in its own premises.
 Pending the acquisition of a permanent home, temporary premises were rented in the Prati di Castello from the Polish Hospice.
-Mgr Mann was brought from England to be the new rector, and the Rev. J. C. Richards was appointed vice-rector.
+Horace Kinder Mann was brought from England to be the new rector, and J. C. Richards was appointed vice-rector.
 The Bede students took up their new quarters on 2 January 1918.

 When the First World War ended, the Polish returned to Rome and the Beda became homeless.
 The community was transferred in 1922 to the Via S. Niccolo da Tolentino close by the Piazza Barberini.
-The college made progress under the guidance of Mgr Mann and his Vice-Rector Mgr McShane.
+The college made progress under the guidance of Mann and his vice-rector McShane.

 In 1956 Pope Pius XII provided from the extraterritorial property of the Holy See the land on which the present Beda stands, adjacent to the Basilica of Saint Paul Outside the Walls.
 Pope John XXIII formally opened the new building on 20 October 1960.

 The Beda remains the responsibility of the Bishops of England and Wales but now receives men from English-speaking countries worldwide.

+With plans to relocate the Scots College, it was announced in May 2023 that students of the Scots College would move to Beda College in September 2023, until a permanent location is found.